 The ticker symbol for corn futures contract is ZC.
 The ticker symbol for a mini-corn futures contract is XC.

 What are the main factors that affect corn prices?

 Corn price is all about supply and demand.
 The main factors that affect corn prices include seasonality, weather conditions, storage and transportation disruptions, production and consumption, oil prices, and global economic status.

 How much money do I need to trade corn?

 If you decide to start trading corn through the CFD market, there's no need to invest a high capital.
 Due to the leverage offered by these brokers, you can deposit a relatively small amount.
-For example, Plus500 maintains a minimum deposit requirement of $100 and a leverage ratio 0f 1:20, meaning you can trade with a total amount of $2000.
+For example, Plus500 maintains a minimum deposit requirement of $100 and a leverage ratio 0f up to 1:20, meaning you can trade with a total amount of $2000.